Evidence-Based Framework

 Measure outcomes.
 Adjust treatment.
 Get better results.

 Measurement-based care is the evidence-based practice of using systematic, repeated outcome measurement to guide clinical decisions.
-SmokingTracker operationalises MBC for cannabis use disorder using real-time EMA data — not end-of-week recall questionnaires.
+SmokingTracker operationalizes MBC for cannabis use disorder using real-time EMA data — not end-of-week recall questionnaires.

 The MBC Loop